AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/configuring-social-actions/configure-social-sign-up-share-flow.md

 # Configure Social Sign-Up/Share Flow {#configure-social-sign-up-share-flow}

-When you create a&nbsp; [social app](http://docs.marketo.com/display/docs/social), you can configure the social network choices and prompts that a user encounters as they sign up.
+When you create a  [social app](http://docs.marketo.com/display/docs/social), you can configure the social network choices and prompts that a user encounters as they sign up.

 ## Select Networks for Sharing {#select-networks-for-sharing}